seanox/devwex/manuals/configuration.md

 >     -keystore client.keystore -storepass changeIt
 > ```

-The keystores of the server and the client are migrated into each other, because the server only requires one keystore.
+The keystore of the server and the client are migrated into each other, because the server only requires one keystore.

 > ```